Shotbolt Engineers Newtown Road Ramsey

 Introduction

-Following an initial planning inquiry the applicant wanted to maximise the development potential of a former engineering works in Ramsey, Cambridgeshire.
-EN-PLAN were able to secure Oultiner Planning Approval and improve the commercial value of the site significantly through the planning process.
-Please see the below for the background to the site and the planing assessment.
+Following an initial planning appraisal whihc identified the suitabiliy of the site the applicant wanted to maximise the development potential of a former engineering works in Ramsey, Cambridgeshire.
+EN-PLAN were able to secure Outline Planning Approval and improve the commercial value of the site significantly through the planning process.
+Please see the below for the background to the site and the planning assessment.

 Ramsey is a small market town located in Cambridgeshire, England.
 It is situated approximately 9 miles north of Huntingdon and 20 miles east of Peterborough.
 Ramsey is part of the Huntingdonshire district.
 The town of Ramsey has a long history dating back to the medieval period.
 It was an important center for trade and commerce, and it still retains some of its historic charm today.
 Some notable landmarks in Ramsey include the Ramsey Abbey Gatehouse, which is the only surviving part of the ancient Ramsey Abbey, and the Church of St. Thomas à Becket, a medieval parish church.
 Ramsey is surrounded by picturesque countryside and is known for its rural beauty.
 The town offers various amenities and services to its residents, including shops, schools, healthcare facilities, and recreational opportunities.